 With advances in modern technology and use of internet becoming widespread, the Mosque needed to have an online presence.
 Individuals can now search 24/7 around the clock when it suits them.
 All individuals on the database will be vetted so you can be rest assured that age profiles, residency etc are truly accurate.

-We sincerely hope our Marriage bureau finds you success when searching for your other half and are always here to make improvements if it achieves successful marriages.
+We sincerely hope our Marriage bureau finds you success when searching for your other half and we are here to support you on your journey.